 If you’ve never lived abroad, you’ll probably find the shock of moving to Luxembourg difficult.
 It’s not just the change in location, like moving from London to Manchester, it’s the change in culture, and the discovery that so many habits no longer work and presumptions no longer hold.

 In many ways, you’ll have to do all the social stuff again that you did when you left home for the first time, without the convenience of mum’s washing or dad’s wallet (© ye olde cliché inc.).
-It’s not difficult in terms of the doing, but it’s not easy in terms of emotion.
+It’s not difficult in terms of the doing, but it’s hard in terms of emotion.
 It’s a challenge, but one that many have addressed successfully.
-At least you’re not leaving a civil war at home (yet), and have the right to move here (at the moment), unlike, say, Syrian refugees.
+At least you’re not leaving a civil war at home (yet), and have the right to move here (at the moment), unlike, say, refugees.

 It’s easier, emotionally, to move with family than alone, but it’s perfectly possible to move alone: just make sure you get a new social life started quickly, perhaps via a site like meetup.
 Be careful, though, not to fall in the trap of only socialising with fellow immigrants.